Skip to main content

 Shorthand:

-npx arkos generate a -m post
+npx arkos g a -m post

 This creates src/modules/post/post.auth.ts: